shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 ___

 ## Observe Tag Events
-Check that the antennae are not pointed in conflicting directions; keep the antennae separate and pointing away from each other as much as possible.
+Check that the antennas are not pointed in conflicting directions; keep the antennas separate and pointing away from each other as much as possible.

-Open a terminal window and subscribe to the controller events topic in order to monitor tag events as produced by the controller.
+Open a terminal window and subscribe to the RSP Controller events topic in order to monitor tag events as produced by the RSP Controller.

 ```bash
 #-- monitor the upstream events topic